Our ongoing marketing partnerships have one goal:

 So How Much Does It Cost?

-Our ongoing marketing engagements start at 10 hours per month and $115 per hour and scale up based on the role you’d like us to play in your nonprofit’s marketing efforts.
+Our ongoing marketing engagements start at 20 hours/month and $115/hour ($2,300/month) and scale up based on the role you’d like us to play in your nonprofit’s marketing efforts.
 As engagements grow, the hourly rate drops.

 Frequently Asked Questions